brxce/Gauntlet/README.md

 #'Quadruple' the Special Infected limit
 ------------------------------------------------------------------
-**Crawl through waves of 12 SI to score the highest team health bonus!**
+**Crawl through waves of 12 SI in these gamemodes, earning health bonus and distance points along the way!**
 ######"VANILLA COOKIE"
 _Vanilla L4D2_
 < 4 player >